IqraMahmood/HACKTOBERFEST-Python/CONTRIBUTING.md

 You can add any resource related to data science specially Python.

-> We all accepting all contributions!!!
+> We all accepting all legit contributions!!!

 ## How to contribute hacktoberfest??
 - Fork this repository